Renovation pricing drafts for builders.

 How this differs from estimating software

 Builder quoting software usually helps create a quote document.
-Inoscope keeps the job evidence, scope, assumptions, approval decisions, variations and invoice feedback connected in one pricing record.
+Inoscope keeps the job evidence, scope, assumptions, approval decisions, variations and invoice feedback connected in one draft.

-Margin leakage starts when quoting is disconnected from delivery.
+Margin pressure starts when quoting is disconnected from delivery.
 Inoscope keeps renovation scope, assumptions, rates, variations and invoices connected as the job changes.

 Example job